Jean Boulle Medtech Ltd. is active in a wide range

 JBM has assembled a strong and highly experienced team at VDYNE team, with a proven track-record in structural heart and the development of transcatheter therapies, including in the adjacent mitral valve replacement space.
 VDYNE is developing a unique technology with the ability to replace the existing dysfunctional tricuspid valve following delivery of a new prosthetic valve over a catheter (as opposed to open-heart surgery) and thereby reducing mortality rates and the related surgical complications.
 Importantly, the valve is designed to be completely repositionable and retrievable to enable precise placement by the physician.

-VDYNE is currently undertaking late stage pre-clinical testing, including the completion of good laboratory practice compliance and a range of mandatory pre-clinical testing steps.
-With $6.8m raised in Q4 2019 to fund the continued development of the valve, VDYNE is targeting first-in-man chronic feasibility studies in 2020.
+VDYNE is currently undertaking late-stage pre-clinical testing, including the completion of good laboratory practice compliance and a range of mandatory pre-clinical testing steps.
+VDYNE raised $6.8m in Q4 2019 to fund the continued development of the valve.

 TENDYNE HOLDINGS INC.